Buying A Used Golf Cart – What You Should Know

 What Brand of Golf Cart Should I Choose?

 A new golf cart will come with a warranty and allow for customization.
-For example, having the electrical accessory package may be a waste of money if you don’t need headlights, a horn, or taillights.
+If you don’t need headlights, a horn, or taillights, having the electrical accessory package may be a waste of money.
 I personally drive mine at night when going over to my brother’s house, so the lights are a must for me.
 A new cart will also come with no unpleasant surprises like bent frames and worn out rings.

-Most late model gas and electric golf cars are equipped with an hour meter for gas or amp-hour meter for the electric.
+Many newer golf cars have a meter to track gas or electric usage.
 Check the meter to see how many hours or amp-hours the cart you are wanting to purchase has.
 Usually, a gas cart will give 5000-6000 hours before needing an overhaul.
 An electric will get 40,000 to 55,000 amp hours before needing an overhaul.

 Used carts have many 3rd party and manufacturers accessories available.
 If you are a hands-on type of customer, you can jump on to Amazon and customize to your heart’s content.
-Remember that there aren’t Lemon Laws for carts like there are for automobiles, so if you purchase a used cart, get a written return policy note before the money changes hands.
+If you buy a used cart, there are no Lemon Laws like for cars.
+So, ask for a written return policy before paying.

 Two Passenger or Four Passenger Golf Cart?

 A simple enough question, but the answer will be crucial to the cost of the final choice.
-The most common cart available is a two-passenger cart capable of hopping from one residence or golf course to another.
+The most popular cart is a two-passenger cart that can travel between homes and golf courses.
 If you are going to be hitting the links, you will want a cart with a rear golf club carry area.
-If you need to transport 3 or more people, be aware that in most cases the body with the extra seating capacity is still using the same frame and suspension as the 2 person vehicle.
-This means to meet safety issues, you will need a beefed-up suspension, brakes, chassis, and engine.
+Need to transport 3 or more people?
+Be aware that in most cases the body is still using the same frame and suspension as the 2 person vehicle.
+You will need a beefed-up suspension, brakes, chassis, and engine.

 What Will You Use It For?

 What are you using it for?
 Are you a golfer and want to run your own cart on the links instead of renting it from the golf shop?
 If you are not living close enough to the course, you are going to need a trailer and a hitch to get the cart there.
-Using the bed of a pickup is only useful as a short-term measure, like taking it in for repair or going cross country… you don’t want to go through getting the cart into the truck bed every time you use it.
+Using a pickup bed is only good for short-term needs, like repairs or trips.
+Don’t hassle with loading the cart every time you need it.
 The cost of a new well-constructed trailer is approximately $1,200 to $2,500.

 Not going to use it only for golf?
-If you are going to run around the neighborhood, it needs to be street legal, or at the very least have lights, mirrors, and a windshield.
+If you plan to run in the neighborhood, the vehicle should be street legal.
+It should have lights, mirrors, and a windshield, at least.

 If you are going to use it for off-roading or hunting, will you need to install a lift kit and change the tires?
-Make sure that if this is going to be required in the future that the cart you are considering lends itself to be modified in this manner.
+If you may need to modify the cart in the future, make sure it CAN be modified.

-What To Check On A Used Golf Cart Before Purchase
+What To Check On A Used Golf Cart Before You Buy

 Check for cracks in the body and especially in the wheel fender area.
 A crack here could occur if the cart has been in a collision.

-One good thing to check for is stray wiring…wires that have been added or replaced and strung across the open-air areas, not in the wire management bundle.
+One good thing to check for is stray wiring.
+Wires have been added or replaced.
+They are strung across the open-air areas, not in the wire management bundle.
 If you discover any of these, inquire what they were fixing or adding that called for these errant wires.

 Absolutely, Positively Test Drive The Golf Cart